Jollywatt/typst-fletcher/src/shapes.typ

 /// - angle (angle): Angle of the slant, `0deg` is a rectangle.
 Don't set to
 ///   `90deg` unless you want your document to be larger than the solar system.
 ///
-/// - fit (number): Adjusts how comfortably the parallelogram fits the label.
+/// - fit (number): Adjusts how comfortably the parallelogram fits the label's bounding box.
 ///
 ///   #for (i, fit) in (0, 0.5, 1).enumerate() {
 ///   	let s = fletcher.shapes.parallelogram.with(fit: fit, angle: 35deg)